-The Company's financial instruments consist of cash, short term investments, accounts payable, due to related parties, and loans payable.
+The Company's financial instruments consist of cash, short term investments and accounts payable.
 The carrying values of the Company's financial instruments approximate their fair value due to the short term to maturity.

 The Company has made the following designations of its financial instruments: